BertZZ/CV/README.md

 ## Bertie Wooles

 My name is Bertie Wooles.
-I am a full stack developer, prefering to work with back end and logic over front end HTML and CSS styling.
-I am 24 and still trying to find my way in the world.
+I am a full stack developer, prefering to work with back end and logic I am only 24 and still trying to find my way in the world.
 That is why I joined Makers Academy in April 2017 to become a software developer.
 ## Education

 #### Makers Academy (April 2017 to July 2017)